 The FDA previously authorized the use of Subsys for cancer patients with “breakthrough pain” that is not helped by standard pain medications.
 As a result, it is illegal for the company to market the spray to non-cancer patients.
 The exception is that doctors may prescribe the drug “off-label” for other purposes.
 (Read about the CDC’s guidelines for prescribing medication for chronic pain.)

 The FDA required a label on the drug that prohibited its use for such conditions as headaches, migraines, and postoperative pain.

 The lawsuit brought by the state contends that the scheme began in 2012 to pay bribes and speaker fees to medical personnel who would prescribe Subsys to non-cancer patients.
 The scheme, the lawsuit alleges, also included defrauding insurers.

 The lawsuit asks the court to prevent Insys Therapeutics, its employees, and agents from “engaging in unfair or deceptive trade practices” in the marketing and promotion of pharmaceutical products.
 The Attorney General is seeking the imposition of civil penalties on the company, including the recovery of any revenue the company obtained stemming from these practices.

-McGowan, Hood & Felder, LLC is proud to represent victims and their families.
+McGowan, Hood, Felder & Phillips, LLC is proud to represent victims and their families.
 We are currently accepting clients who have suffered harm because of Insys Therapeutics, and from taking Subsys or other over-or-wrongly-prescribed opioid drugs.
 Call us at 803-327-7800 or email us through our contact form to schedule a free initial consultation.